akktrsst/travel_ai_agent/README.md

 - `Agent Travel` : Get the informations for travel and accomodations
 - `Agent Guide` : Get the informations for the destination, focus on user interests
 - `Agent Planner` : Plan the final Travel Plan
-- LangChain, YF Tools, Groq Inference
+- LangChain, YF Tools, OpenAI GPT-4o Inference

 ![CrewAi App WorkFlow](workflow.png)